Puerto Ricans in World War I: The United States officially declares war

 In New York City, many Puerto Ricans of African descent joined the 369th Infantry Regiment which was mostly composed of Afro-Americans.
 They were not allowed to fight alongside their white counterparts; however, they were permitted to fight as members of a French unit in French uniforms.
 They fought along the Western Front in France, and their reputation earned them the nickname of "the Harlem Hell Fighters" by the Germans.
 Among them was Rafael Hernández Marín, one of Puerto Rico's greatest music composer and his brother Jesus.
 In 1917, Rafael Hernández was working as a musician in North Carolina, when the United States entered World War I. The Jazz bandleader James Reese Europe recruited brothers Rafael and Jesús Hernández, and 16 more Puerto Ricans to join the United States Army's Harlem Hell fighters musical band, the Orchestra Europe.
-The Hernández brothers enlisted and were assigned to the U.S. 369th Infantry Regiment (formerly known as the 15th Infantry Regiment), New York National Guard, created in New York City in June.
+The Hernández brothers enlisted and were assigned to the US 369th Infantry Regiment (formerly known as the 15th Infantry Regiment), New York National Guard, created in New York City in June.
 Hernandez toured Europe with the Orchestra Europe.
 The 369th was awarded Croix de guerre by France for battlefield gallantry.

 Pedro Albizu Campos was a Puerto Rican who volunteered in the United States Infantry.
 Albizu was commissioned a Second Lieutenant in the Army Reserves and sent to the City of Ponce where he organized the town's Home Guard.
 He was called to serve in the regular Army and sent to Camp Las Casas for further training.
 Upon completing the training, he was assigned to the 375th Infantry Regiment.
 The 375th was a regiment of black Puerto Ricans who were trained by non-Puerto Rican officers for overseas deployment, but the war ended before it could join the fight in Europe.
 Albizu was honorably discharged from the Army in 1919, with the rank of First Lieutenant.
 During the time that he served he was exposed to the racism of the day which left a mark in his beliefs towards the relationship of Puerto Ricans and the United States, thus becoming a leading advocate for Puerto Rican independence.
 Another Puerto Rican of African descent who was sent to Camp Las Casas was Nero Chen.
 Chen, a.k.a.
 "El Negro," was Puerto Rico's first professional boxer to gain international recognition and served as a boxing instructor to the servicemen at the camp.